Lightbite/megabasterd/README.md

 # Info
-i am working on the ugly part
+i am working on the ugly part <br>
-for tha sake of beauty, it has to be done
+for the sake of beauty, it has to be done